Kamnitsask/presentationsAndTutorials/README.md

 ## Contents

+- Presentation: Unsupervised domain adaptation in brain lesion segmentation with adversarial networks, IPMI 2017.
+At ./udaAdversarialsIPMI2017
 - Tutorial: Deep Learning on the Analysis of Radiological Images, MIUA 2017.
 At ./deepLearningMIUA2017
 - ... more to come ..?

 ## Further use of this material